klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ---

 Writing those short reviews was much fun and is something I should do more regularly, even though in smaller batches and not for almost 30 albums at a time.
-Also, note that the albums were added in not particular order or relevance.
+Also, note that the albums were added in no particular order or relevance.
 There were tons of other records I could have added but they did not fit because they either weren't released in 2021 nor reissued.

 [Grouper]: https://grouper.bandcamp.com/
 [Grapefruit Record Club]: https://www.grapefruitrecordclub.com/